CZ-NIC/knot/doc/operation.rst

 ---------------

-If the Online backup has been performed for all zones, it's possible to restore the backed-up data by simply copying them on their normal locations, sonce they're simply copies.
-For example, the user can copy (overwrite) tha backed-up KASP db to its configured location.
+If the Online backup has been performed for all zones, it's possible to restore the backed-up data by simply copying them to their normal locations, since they're simply copies.
+For example, the user can copy (overwrite) tha backed-up KASP database files to their configured location.

-This of course must be done when the server is stopped.
+This restore of course must be done when the server is stopped.
 After starting up the server, it should run in the same state as in the time of back-up.

 This method is recommended in case of complete data loss, for example